Cremona

 Economic and fiscal incentives

-• Declares in advance all the urban planning and construction expenses, making sure not to introduce additional expenses.
+• Declaring in advance all the urban planning and construction expenses, making sure not to introduce additional expenses.

-• Provides for an IMU [municipal property tax] + TASI [municipal tax on community services] tax rate of 7,6‰ in the areas identified.
+• Providing for an IMU [municipal property tax] tax rate of 7,6‰ in the areas identified.

-• Reduces the qualitative standard and any expenses needed to change designation of use by 33% for the old town.
+• Reducing the qualitative standard and any expenses needed to change designation of use by 33% for the old town.

 Promotional activities and assistance to investors